 The Deerfield River System in MA includes over 100 recognized Cold Water Fishery Resource waters including many of the Deerfield's major tributaries such as the North, South, Cold, Bear, and Chickley Rivers.
 The Deerfield River supports a diverse fish community of both resident and migratory fish.
-The Deerfield River has been stocked with juvenile Atlantic salmon for 23 years (600,000 per year at current rates) as part of the multistate Connecticut River Atlantic Salmon Restoration Program.

 In Massachusetts, the entire Deerfield River corridor has been identified as "priority habitat" for rare species under the Massachusetts Endangered Species Act (MESA).

-IMPACTS AND MITIGATION

-Flows

-Run-of-river Operation

-The Deerfield River Project is not Run-of-River.
+Additionally, the lower Deerfield is in the historic habitat range of American shad and the current and historic range of American eel and Sea Lamprey.
+IMPACTS AND MITIGATION Flows Run-of-river Operation The Deerfield River Project is not Run-of-River.
 It operates on a daily peaking cycle with releases that are both scheduled (for whitewater boating) and unscheduled- in response to the power market and demand.
-Below is the recent hydrograph from the USGS gage at West Deerfield, MA.
+Below is the recent hydrograph from the USGS gage at Charlemont, MA.
 The saw-tooth pattern of daily releases is evident.
-This very unnatural flow pattern continues year round.
+This very unnatural flow pattern continues year-round.

+MASSWILDLIFE

 Bypass Flows

 The Deerfield River Project has several long bypass reaches.